Great job showing up today for the third course in this exciting PRO coaching tournament from Squirrly SEO – exclusive training.

 (see a screenshot of the Focus Pages section below)

 Everything you find there is based on each focus page.
 Everything is personalized according to each individual case.
-Nothing is generic, nothing is a one-size-fits-all.
+Nothing is generic, nothing is one-size-fits-all.

 That is the reason why Focus Pages is such an innovative approach.
 There is no software (other than Squirrly) available today to help give you specific tasks on a case by case basis.